 - Heat olive oil in a large pan over medium heat.
 Add onion, peppers, and garlic; cook and stir until soft, 5 to 7 minutes.
 Transfer to a plate.
 Add ground chorizo to pan and cook and stir, crumbling, until browned and cooked through, 5 to 7 minutes.
 Remove from heat.

 - Pour chicken stock into a large soup pot.
-Add Hunt's tomatoes, Mexican corn, cumin, chipotle, and softened onion-peppers-garlic mixture.
+Add Hunt's tomatoes, Mexican corn, salsa verde, cumin, chipotle, and softened onion-peppers-garlic mixture.
 Stir to combine, then simmer for 10 minutes to blend flavors.

 - Stir in cod, shrimp, and reserved chorizo and continue to simmer until fish and shrimp are cooked, about 5 to 7 minutes.

 - Ladle into serving bowls.
 Serve with fresh chopped green onions, chopped cilantro, and lime wedges.

 Per Serving: 443 calories; 19.5 25.1 42.2 185 2006 Full nutrition